mhayashi1120/Gauche-net-twitter/README.md

 [Function] tos/json (https://api.twitter.com/1.1/help/tos.json)

-	Returns the http://twitter.com/tos Twitter Terms of Service in the requested format.
-These are not the same as the https://dev.twitter.com/terms/api-terms Developer Rules of the Road .
+	Returns the http://twitter.com/tos Twitter Terms of Service .
+Note: these are not the same as the /overview/terms/rules-of-the-road Developer Rules of the Road .

 [Function] rate-limit-status/json (https://api.twitter.com/1.1/application/rate_limit_status.json)